Lac de Chalain: History

-Systematic archaeological excavations begun in 1904 (during construction of the hydroelectric outlet) and resumed in the 2000s reveal continuous human presence from 4000 BC to 750 BC.
-A large collection of artefacts is held at the Musée d'Archéologie du Jura in Lons-le-Saunier.
-The most notable object is a 9.35 m long dugout canoe dated by dendrochronology to 959 BC.
+Systematic archaeological excavations began in 1904 (during construction of the hydroelectric outlet) and resumed in the 2000s, reveal a continuous human presence from 4000 BC to 750 BC.
+A large collection of artefacts are held at the Musée d'Archéologie du Jura in Lons-le-Saunier.
+The most notable is a 9.35 m long dugout canoe dated by dendrochronology to 959 BC.

 Lowering water levels in 1904 exposed the site but destroyed perhaps two-thirds of the Neolithic layers.
 Subsequent agriculture, drainage and tourism have further damaged the remains.
 The archaeological zones were protected in 1992 and given UNESCO recognition in 2011.

 A hunting lodge (later Château de Chalain) was built in the 13th century, remodelled in the 16th and 18th centuries, and abandoned after a fire in August 1945.
 In the 1960s, the ruins and estate passed to the Jura department.

 Ecology

 The central shores expose marl sediment which supports rare calcicole plants that are strictly protected.
 Access is prohibited to prevent trampling.

 In 2022, the departmental council closed the lakeside campsite and stopped the annual artificial draw-down to address eutrophication.